mberjans/websearch_agent/docs/websearch_agent_documentation.md

 | `LLM_TEMPERATURE` | Temperature parameter for LLM | `0.1` |
 | `LLM_MAX_TOKENS` | Maximum tokens for LLM response | `1024` |

+**Note:** If a search provider is missing required configuration (such as an API key), the orchestrator will skip that provider and continue with the available modules.
+Errors will be logged but will not stop the answer generation process.

 ### Advanced Configuration
 For advanced configuration, you can modify the following files:
 - `search_agent/config.py`: Core configuration settings